csillag/vimeo-library-manager/README.md

-  finish-login <code>                                     Finish the login process logout                                                  Log out from vimeo list-videos                                             List my videos help [command]                                          display help for command
+  finish-login <code>                                     Finish the login process logout                                                  Log out from vimeo list-videos                                             List my videos edit-video <video-id> <data>                            Edit a video help [command]                                          display help for command
 ```

+### Editing a video

+You must provide a valid JSON string, with escaping and all that.
+About properties that can be edited, see [the API reference](https://developer.vimeo.com/api/reference/videos#edit_video).

+This example changes the title of a video:

+`vimeo-library-manager edit-video 425342398 "{ \"name\": \"New title\" }"`